 Sri Lanka's Headingley high

 The day Sri Lanka won a Test, and a series, with a ball to spare.
 With the penultimate ball of a gripping final day at Headingley, Shaminda Eranga dismissed James Anderson to give Sri Lanka their first series victory in England (in a series of more than a Test).
 England seemed to have the match in control on the second day but a collapse of 8 for 87, followed by a century from Sri Lanka captain Angelo Mathews and an inspired spell from seamer Dhammika Prasad left them tottering at 57 for 5, chasing 350.
-England were able to prolong the match thanks mainly to Moeen Ali's defiant maiden Test century but it was eventually submerged by Sri Lankan cheers.
-The win also meant Sri Lanka finished with a clean sweep on the tour after victories in the T20 and one-day series.
+England were able to prolong the match thanks mainly to Moeen Ali's defiant maiden Test century, but Sri Lankan prevailed in the end.
+The win also meant Sri Lanka finished with a clean sweep on the tour, after victories in the T20 and one-day series.

 India's lowest score - and the lowest total at Lord's.
 Following on 327 runs behind England in the second Test, India were blown away for just 42 in 17 overs on an overcast Monday morning.
 Geoff Arnold grabbed 4 for 19 and Chris Old 5 for 21.
 Arnold was only called into the side at the 11th hour, when Bob Willis withdrew with a back injury.
 Eknath Solkar, who made 18, was the only Indian batsman to reach double figures.